vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

       cpu: "250m"
     limits:
       memory: "128Mi"
-      # We recommend “NOT” setting a CPU limit.
+      # We recommend "NOT" setting a CPU limit.
-      # As long as you have configured your CPU “requests”
+      # As long as you have configured your CPU "requests"
       # correctly, everything would work fine.
 ```